qsnake/gpaw/doc/install/platforms_and_architectures.rst

 * python-scientific
 * python-matplotlib
 * python-sphinx
+* povray

-Sphinx is necessary only to build the documentation.
+Sphinx and povray are necessary only to build the documentation.

 For your pasting convenience::

-  sudo apt-get install python-dev python-numpy liblapack-dev python-scientific python-matplotlib python-sphinx
+  sudo apt-get install python-dev python-numpy liblapack-dev python-scientific python-matplotlib python-sphinx povray

 If using GPAW 0.3, Numeric is required rather than numpy (as below).